chazmcgrill/calculator/README.md

 # JavaScript Calculator

-Calculator built using javascript and jquery for DOM manipulation.
-Styling created using pre-compiler sass.
+Calculator built using javascript, markup and styling created using pre-compiled sass and pug.
+Test driven development using Jasmine as a test runner.

 key features:
 - Performs general arithmetic
+- Handles Percentage, Negation, Clear
-- Chains multiple sums together
+- Chains operations and equals events
-- Handles floating point numbers
+- Floating point numbers
+- Click and keypress events